vishapoberon/compiler/ReadMe.md

 implementation of the Oberon-2 language compiler and libraries for use on current operating systems such as Linux, BSD, Android, Mac and Windows.

-The Oberon language is the logical evolution of the Pascal and Modula languages, following the principals of Einstein and Antoine de Saint-Exupéry:
+The language is an evolution of the Pascal and Modula languages, following the principals of Einstein and Antoine de Saint-Exupéry:

 >  Make it as simple as possible, but not simpler.
 (A. Einstein)